 IFS has prided itself in being a pure-play suite vendor, and rightfully advocated for a suite-based approach as opposed to a best-of-breed or stack approach, which involves different parts of the business using software from various vendors based on who has the strongest functionality in each area.
-Join us for the big reveal of the next major release from IFS on March 10 and 11 and see why you will hear less of this type of argument from IFS in the months and years to come.
+But with the launch of IFS Cloud, you’ll hear less of this type of argument from IFS in the months and years to come.

 Changing nature of reality

 One reason we are changing our stance on best-of-breed or software stacks is that even a well-designed suite will need increasingly to integrate with other software, connected devices, cloud resources … the idea of containing a business entirely on a single application has simply just become less realistic.